jenshwetakc/repository_mining/README.md

 - Step Eight

     - At this point, you should see the Python program files within the cloned repository.
-    - First you have to pass the desired reposirtory url as an input to perform the repository mining in input.json file.
+    - Pass the desired reposirtory url as an input to perform the repository mining in input.json.
+    - To do so change the value of “repo_url” key with desired repository for mining.

 - Step Nine: Run the program

-    `python run repository_mining.py`
+    `python repository_mining.py`

 - Step Ten